-By clicking on the ranking number in the Rankings Table and then on ‘Landing Page’ in the keyword info popup, you can find out which page on your website is ranking for each keyword.
+By clicking on the URL next to a keyword in either the Organic Desktop or Organic Mobile tabs you can find out which page on your website is ranking for that keyword.

 If you discover that the wrong page is ranking, you’ll want to look into how you could get the more relevant page to rank instead.
 Has the page been optimized well enough?
 Are the right keywords in the page title and web copy?
 If they aren’t, then you might want to go and do that.
 If they are, then you’ll need to investigate what else might be holding this page back, such as lack of quality backlinks.

 4. Notice changes to keyword rankings